michaleona/ajaib-test/README.md

 2. What is the new class syntax and how to create instance methods, class methods?

+   A class method is a method defined within the scope of a class and the defined class method gives the class functionality.

+   An instance method is similar to a class method in that they both are defined within the scope of a specific class.
+However, an instance method gives functionality to a single instance of that class, not the class as a whole.

 3. Give an example of how to implement inheritance in ES2015 using extends and super.

    ```